datafolklabs/cement/doc/source/dev/output.rst

+.. _dev_output_handling:

 Output Handling
 ===============

 Cement defines an output interface called :ref:`IOutput <cement.core.output>`, as well as the default :ref:`NullOutputHandler <cement.ext.ext_nulloutput>` that implements the interface.
 This handler is part of Cement, and actually does nothing to produce output.
-Therefore it can be said that by default a Cement application does not handle rendering output to the console, but can should another output handler be used.
+Therefore it can be said that by default a Cement application does not handle rendering output to the console, but can if another output handler be used.

-Please note that there may be other handler's that implement the IOutput interface.
+Please note that there may be other handler's that implement the ``IOutput`` interface.
 The documentation below only references usage based on the interface and not the full capabilities of the implementation.

 The following output handlers are included and maintained with Cement:

     * :ref:`NullOutputHandler <cement.ext.ext_nulloutput>`
     * :ref:`JsonOutputHandler <cement.ext.ext_json>`
+    * :ref:`YamlOutputHandler <cement.ext.ext_yaml>`
+    * :ref:`GenshiOutputHandler <cement.ext.ext_genshi>`
+    * :ref:`MustacheOutputHandler <cement.ext.ext_mustache>`

 Please reference the :ref:`IOutput <cement.core.output>` interface
 documentation for writing your own output handler.

 Rending Output
 --------------

 Cement applications do not need to use an output handler by any means.
-Most small applications can get away with print() statements.
+Most small applications can get away with simple ``print()`` statements.
 However, anyone who has ever built a bigger application that produces a lot of output will know that this can get ugly very quickly in your code.

 Using an output handler allows the developer to keep their logic clean, and offload the display of relevant data to an output handler, possibly by templates or other means (GUI?).

-An output handler has a 'render()' function that takes a data dictionary that it uses to produce output.
-Some output handlers may also accept a 'template' or other parameters that define how output is rendered.
+An output handler has a ``render()`` function that takes a data dictionary to produce output.
+Some output handlers may also accept a ``template`` or other parameters that define how output is rendered.
 This is easily accessible by the application object.

 .. code-block:: python